#Removing previous datasets in memory

 .

-1 Generating Random Values in a Standard Normal Distribution (mean: 0, sd:1)
+3 Generating Random heights in a Normal Distribution

 The rnorm

 function generates a vector of normally distributed random numbers.
 We can specify the mean \(\mu\) and the standard deviation \(\sigma\).
-Remember that that for a standard normal distribution the mean \(\mu = 0\) and the standard deviation \(\sigma = 1\).
+Let’s simulate women’s heights in centimeters and demonstrate how heights follow a normal distribution.

-Let us see how it works by creating three samples with 10, 100, and 1000 observations.
+Let us see how it works by creating three samples with 20, 100, and 1000 observations to demonstrate the impact of sample size on the normal distribution.

 #Set seed allows us to make sure everyone gets the same results